Joseph Smith Sr.: Participation in the Latter Day Saint movement

+In January 1831, Smith and his family moved to the church's new headquarters in Kirtland, Ohio.
+He was ordained to be the church's first Presiding Patriarch on December 18, 1833.
+In reference to his father's role as patriarch of the church, Joseph likened his father to Adam, the first biblical patriarch: "So shall it be with my father; he shall be called a prince over his posterity, holding the keys of the patriarchal priesthood over the kingdom of God on earth, even the Church of the Latter Day Saints".

+As part of his new role, Smith presided in council meetings and administered patriarchal blessings.
+On September 3, 1837, Smith was also made an Assistant Counselor to his son in the First Presidency of the church.
+Smith was present at the first performance of the Second Anointing ritual, the highest ordinance in the Latter Day Saint movement, which guarantees salvation and confers godhood.

+Joseph hosted the first recorded version of this ritual in January 1833.
+During the meeting, Joseph washed the feet of all 12 men present.
+He paused to ask his father for a priesthood blessing before washing Smith's feet, in which Smith "[pronounced] upon [Joseph's] head that he should continue in his Priests office until Christ come."

 Book of Mormon

-In the late 1820s, Smith's son, Joseph Jr., began to tell the family about golden plates, which he said contained a record of the ancient inhabitants of the Americas.
-In September 1827, Joseph Jr. said he obtained the plates.
-In the following years, Joseph Jr. said he translated the plates into English through the use of a seer stone, which he found previously during a treasure digging expedition, as well as the Urim and Thummim, a device given to him by the angel Moroni.
-When the work was near completion, at the end of June 1829, Joseph Sr. and seven other men signed a joint statement, testifying that they had both lifted the plates and seen the engravings on the plates.
-Known as the "Testimony of the Eight Witnesses", this statement was published with the first edition of the Book of Mormon and has been a part of nearly all subsequent editions.
+In the late 1820s, Smith's son, Joseph began to tell the family about golden plates, which he said contained a record of the ancient inhabitants of the Americas.
+In September 1827, Joseph said he had obtained from an angel the plates and began translating them into English over the following years through the use of a seer stone, which he found previously during a treasure digging expedition.
+Joseph also said he translated using an Urim and Thummim, a device given to him by the same angel who gave him the plates.

+At the end of June 1829, as Joseph's dictation of what would become the Book of Mormon neared its completion, the older Smith and seven other men signed a joint statement, testifying that they had both lifted the plates and seen the engravings on the plates.
+Known as the "Testimony of the Eight Witnesses", the statement and another statement from the Three Witnesses were published with the first edition of the Book of Mormon and have been a part of nearly all subsequent editions.